tcorreabr/Parachute/README.md

 The most promising feature isn't implemented yet.
 I think that the possibility of working with *Plasma Activities* in a faster and more natural way can be game changing in their daily use.
 In the future, this script may allow you to insert/delete activities, move windows between them, etc. For now, it works with *Virtual Desktops* and just ignores activities because I think some changes in *Kwin's* source code may be needed for the support.

-Developed and tested in *Plasma* 5.18, but not ready for daily use.

-Not tested on *Wayland*.
-I'm pretty sure it doesn't work on it.

 ![](parachute.png)

 ## Installation